Last modified on October 27th, 2022

 Weight Loss

 Whether or not weight loss is sustainable is debated, but it’s pretty undeniable that following a ketogenic diet can help you lose initial weight.
-Some people lose significant amounts of weight on the diet.

 The diet can help improve your metabolism and reduce your appetite.
 The foods you eat on the diet might reduce hormones that stimulate hunger.